segment-boneyard/nightmare/Readme.md

 Takes a screenshot of the current page.
 Useful for debugging.
 The output is always a `png`.
 Both arguments are optional.
 If `path` is provided, it saves the image to the disk.
 Otherwise it returns a `Buffer` of the image data.
 If `clip` is provided (as [documented here](https://github.com/atom/electron/blob/master/docs/api/browser-window.md#wincapturepagerect-callback)), the image will be clipped to the rectangle.

 #### .html(path, saveType)
-Save the current page as html as files to disk at the given path.
+Saves the current page as html as files to disk at the given path.
 Save type options are [here](https://github.com/atom/electron/blob/master/docs/api/web-contents.md#webcontentssavepagefullpath-savetype-callback).

 #### .pdf(path, options)
 Saves a PDF to the specified `path`.
 Options are [here](https://github.com/electron/electron/blob/v1.4.4/docs/api/web-contents.md#contentsprinttopdfoptions-callback).